 Short interest is generally regarded as interest on a loan/deposit where the term is less than a year.
 Essentially, the Irish company will be entitled to a tax deduction for the interest payable to any group company resident outside the European Union in a non-treaty country, provided the recipient country taxes foreign interest income at a rate equal to or greater than the Irish corporation tax rate of 12.5%.
 If the recipient country taxes foreign interest at a rate of less than 12.5%, then relief will be given in Ireland at that effective tax rate.
 If the recipient country exempts foreign interest, then no interest relief will be available in Ireland.
 It should be noted that this will affect not only cash-pooling operations but all forms of short-term lending (i.e. less than one year).
 A tax deduction for interest payable to a group company resident in the European Union or in a country with which Ireland has a DTT is also available, regardless of the rate at which the foreign country subjects that interest to tax.

-Transfer pricing rules have been in place in Ireland since 2011.
-The legislation endorses the OECD Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations and adopts the arm’s-length principle.
+The transfer pricing legislation endorses the Organisation for Economic Co-operation and Development (OECD) Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations and adopts the arm’s-length principle.
 The regime applies to domestic as well as international related-party arrangements.

 The rules confer a power on the Irish tax authorities to re-compute the taxable profit or loss of a taxpayer where income has been understated or where expenditure has been overstated as a result of certain non-arm’s-length arrangements.
 The adjustment will be made to the Irish taxable profits to reflect the arrangement had it been entered into by independent parties dealing at arm’s length.

 In 2018, Irish Revenue issued guidance to taxpayers on a simplified approach to low-value, intra-group services.
-The guidance covers services that are of an administrative, routine, or supportive nature, can be considered ancillary to the business of the multinational enterprise (MNE), do not use or create unique and valuable intangible assets, and do not involve significant risk for the service provider.
-In their guidance, Irish Revenue confirmed that they are prepared to accept a cost based return with a mark-up of 5% being applied thereto.
+The guidance covers services that are of an administrative, routine, or supportive nature; can be considered ancillary to the business of the MNE; do not use or create unique and valuable intangible assets; and do not involve significant risk for the service provider.
+In their guidance, Irish Revenue confirmed that they are prepared to accept a cost-based return with a mark-up of 5% being applied thereto.
 There would be no need for a benchmarking study to be carried out by the taxpayer to support this rate.